VoltCruelerz/OwlMarble-Magic/classes/druid/Beast Forms.md

 >
 > ### Traits
 >
-> ***Charge.*** If the druid moves at least 20 feet straight toward a target, it may immediately make a Bestial Strike attack against any creature the druid moved through as part of this movement.
+> ***Charge.*** If the druid moves at least 20 feet straight toward a target, it may immediately use a Bonus Action to make a Bestial Strike attack against any one creature the druid moved through as part of this movement.
 On a hit, the target must succeed on a Strength saving throw against your spell save DC or be knocked prone.
 >
 > ### Actions
 >